fujohnwang/fujohnwang.github.io/books.md

 - [Buy on Gumroad](https://wfq.gumroad.com/l/simple_svelte), 19.99美金
 - [去面包多购买](https://mianbaoduo.com/o/bread/YpeTkp1s), 10.24元

+**For Readers**

+- backend developers
+- frontend beginners
+- developers old-fashioned who want to learn new tricks

 ---

 If you want to get a feel for the sample SPA, play with [keeposter](https://poster.keevol.cn/) instead. ^[[How to use?](https://www.bilibili.com/video/BV1pg411F7jQ?share_source=copy_web)]